BUSINESS ORGANIZATIONS AREN’T the

 Integral to the building’s function

-are its Real Engaged and Active Learning
+will be its Real Engaged and Active Learning

-(REAL) rooms, where students can work
+(REAL) rooms, where students will be able to work

 on group projects with other students in